 Today, the palace remains intact and welcomes visitors from across the world.
 You can enjoy magnificent gardens, lavish exteriors, and intriguing interior designs.

 Therefore, bring your camera along and snap memorable pictures with the whole family.
 It is home to the State Museum of Baden.

 4. Botanischer Garten

 Karls Christian Gmelin was charged with the mandate of designing the garden.
-Apart from the fantastic floral variety, three plant houses were constructed in it.
+Apart from the fantastic floral variety, three plant houses were constructed.
 Though they were damaged during WW2, reconstruction followed from 1952 to 1956.

-Today, visitors can tour the plant houses at a small fee.
-Some of the things to see in this botanical garden include trees dating back to the 19th century.
+Today, visitors can tour the plant houses for a small fee.
+Some things to see in this botanical garden include trees dating back to the 19th century.
 However, there are many plants planted much later in the garden.

 5. Karlsruhe Marktplatz